RoshBeed/cloudskillers.com/content/authors/cloudskiller/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Welcome to Cloud Skiller!
+bio: Welcome to Cloud Skillers!

 # Social/Academic Networking